gianlazz/Lazztech.Cloud/GianDevNotes.md

 Well I restored the partition size, maybe I don't need to reinstall mac os?

 Okay so I need to setup windows 10 pro on the parallels desktop first to be able to be able to install docker.

+## Thursday, August 23, 2018
+## Sprint 3, Lazztech Cloud Razor Pages Web Frontend
+***Parallels Windows 10 Experience***
+So it looks like I need both windows pro with hyper v and also parallels pro to be able to run docker in the windows machine.
+That sucks because that all will be very expensive however I think I can still write all the code in vs2017 in parallels and then just run it on my mac with vs4mac?
+I'll give it a try and see how far that gets me...
+That is the point of the containers after all isn't it though that I should be able to launch it in any machine with docker installed?

+Added vision nav dropdown and navigation breadcrumbs.
+I need to figure out how to do pages groups or nested pages with aspnet core razor pages.
+I think I saw something about it supporting grouped pages in a folder from one of the videos I watched.

+Also I'm unsure about the performance of doing development with mac os, the virtualizing linux in mac for docker then windows 10 in parallels all with 8gb of ram...
+It seems okay but we'll see how it goes.